All Episodes Plain Text

 And so it's a proving ground.

-And those lessons we learned from those battles, you know, I played in all four like you did.
+You know, I played in all four like you did.

 And in this day and age, people are craving for something to be proud of.

-And every year you look in the stands, you see people that are proud of you, even though they don't even know you, which is, there's symmetry there because you want to die for them, even though you don't know them.
+And every year you look in the stands, you see people that are proud of you, even though they don't even know you, which is there's symmetry there because you want to die for them, even though you don't know them.

 And it's a powerful thing.